msgraphtf/terraform-provider-msgraph/README.md

 - Documentation lacks examples.

 ## Requesting new endpoints
-Not all Microsoft Graph endpoints are supported.
+Not all Microsoft Graph endpoints are supported (yet).
 This is simply so that I don't get overwhelmed with issue reports or failed builds for the hundreds of endpoints that the Microsoft Graph API supports.
 So I am slowly adding new endpoints as the project matures.

 That said, if you have a use case for a particular endpoint, then I am committed to adding new endpoints upon request.
 Please open an issue, requesting the endpoint you want, and I will add it as soon as I can.
 And please provide feedback and bug reports for it.